miksalmon/nfq-replacement/README.md

 # NFQ Replacement

 This project is an experimental library designed to replace the Neighboring Files Query (NFQ) on Windows.
 It is built using Native AOT, C#/WinRT, and C++/WinRT.

 The primary goal is to match the features of the existing NFQ while significantly improving performance and reliability.
-T

-This project was quickly hacked together to explore a feasible path for future development.
+This implementation was quickly hacked together to explore a feasible path for future development.
+The gist of this implementation is to query all supported files in a folder following File Explorer sorting and ordering.

 ## Features